 - Have a large saucepan ready.

-- Add ½ cup water, orange or lemon strips, and cinnamon.
+- Add ½ cup water, 2 strips orange or lemon peel and large pinch ground cinnamon.

 - Put the saucepan over low heat, really low heat and stir so that ingredients mix a bit, but careful not to break up the fig pieces.